openstack/neutron/doc/source/contributor/effective_neutron.rst

          self.assertTrue(3 in [1, 2])
          # raise meaningless error: "AssertionError: False is not true"

 * Use the pattern "self.assertEqual(expected, observed)" not the opposite, it helps reviewers to understand which one is the expected/observed value in non-trivial assertions.
 The expected and observed values are also labeled in the output when the assertion fails.
 * Prefer specific assertions (assertTrue, assertFalse) over assertEqual(True/False, observed).
 * Don't write tests that don't test the intended code.
-This might seem silly but it's easy to do with a lot of mocks in place.
+This might seem silly but it is easy to do with a lot of mocks in place.
 Ensure that your tests break as expected before your code change.
 * Avoid heavy use of the mock library to test your code.
 If your code requires more than one mock to ensure that it does the correct thing, it needs to be refactored into smaller, testable units.
 Otherwise we depend on fullstack/tempest/api tests to test all of the real behavior and we end up with code containing way too many hidden dependencies and side effects.
 * All behavior changes to fix bugs should include a test that prevents a regression.
 If you made a change and it didn't break a test, it means the code was not adequately tested in the first place, it's not an excuse to leave it untested.
 * Test the failure cases.
 Use a mock side effect to throw the necessary exceptions to test your 'except' clauses.
 * Don't mimic existing tests that violate these guidelines.
 We are attempting to replace all of these so more tests like them create more work.
 If you need help writing a test, reach out to the testing lieutenants and the team on IRC.
 * Mocking open() is a dangerous practice because it can lead to unexpected bugs like `bug 1503847 <https://bugs.launchpad.net/neutron/+bug/1503847>`_.
   In fact, when the built-in open method is mocked during tests, some